Mizo people: Colonial era

 The Mizo people under British rule experienced the establishment of Fort Aijal now Aizawl.
 Captain Granville Henry Loch expanded the fort and built roads, the parade ground, and permanent stone structures as opposed to temporary thatched shelters.
-The colonial era saw the arrival of Welsh Presbyterian Missionaries, most famously James Herbert Lorrain and Frederick William Savidge who were funded by the Arthington Aborigines Mission.
+The colonial era saw the arrival of Welsh Presbyterian Missionaries, most prominently James Herbert Lorrain and Frederick William Savidge who were funded by the Arthington Aborigines Mission.
 Lorrain and Savidge discovered that the Mizos lacked a writing system and spent four years learning the Mizo language.
 In 1898, they introduced the Mizo alphabet via the roman script.
 The Mizos experienced the mautam famine once more but this time as British subjects.
 The British government began to incentivise hunting down the rat population and distributed food relief.
 Food was distributed as a loan to be repaid with money or labour in the future.
 The labourers were used to develop Aizawl into a city by building new infrastructure, instutitons and waterworks.
 The church in Mizoram also distributed food and guaranteed loans for Mizos to procure food and took in orphans.
 In this period, there was a rise in Christianity among the Mizo people.

 In World War One, 2,000 Mizo men were marched out into the 27th Indian Labour Corps under four companies.
 After World War One, the interwar period saw the first attempts at political representation under Telela Râlte but were suppressed by Superintendent Neville Edward Parry.
 In 1931, Major Anthony Gilchrist McCall was assigned superintendent of the Lushai Hills and introduced significant reforms.
 He formed the ten point code, the village welfare committee system, the chief's durbar and invested into the development of the Lushai Hills cottage industry.
 These reforms were introduced to prepare the tribes into being formed into a new crown colony known as the Crown Colony of Eastern Agency Scheme but was dropped with the onset of World War II.

 In World War Two, Superintendent Anthony McCall implemented the Total Defence Scheme (TDS) to combat the Japanese advance into India.
 He secured the loyalty of 300 chiefs and made an oath with them to the Union Jack.
 In 1944, the British formed the Lushai Scouts under Major Jack Longbottom to be part of V Force.

 The first political party the Mizo Union (originally, Mizo commoners union) was founded on 12 April 1946 by R. Vanlawma.
 The Mizo Union faced internal rivalry in the direction of the political future of the Mizo people.
 The Mizo Union's left wing focused on membership into the Indian Union.
 The Mizo Union Right Wing advocated for alternative political directions such as the Professor Coupland Crown Colony scheme to carve out a British colony for the hill tribes until self-determination.
 The Mizo people would develop their second party, the United Mizo Freedom Organisation, which would largely advocate for a union with Burma.
 However, the UMFO would lack the support it needed to prevent joining the Indian Union.